Basics of Modern Furniture Design: A Complete Guide

 - Open shelving for a light and airy feel

-Choosing Accent Chairs Modern Style
+Accent Chairs in Modern Style

 - Proportion relative to the room size